 Full-Grain, Top-Grain, and Vegetable-Tanned Leather

-Different types of leather react in different ways to moisture, sunlight, and cleaning products, which makes it important to know exactly what your shoes are made of.
+Different types of leather react differently to moisture, sunlight, and cleaning products, so it's important to know exactly what your shoes are made of.
 Full-grain leather is the most durable and features natural textures that develop a rich patina over time.
 Top-grain is more processed but still offers excellent strength and smoothness.
 Vegetable-tanned leather uses natural dyes and is often found in environmentally conscious designs.
 All three types are common in natural leather sneaker construction.
 Because each reacts differently to conditioning and wear, knowing the material helps you choose the right products and practices.
 Awareness prevents accidental damage and keeps your sneakers looking fresh, broken-in, and stylish for years.

 How Leather Type Influences Cleaning

 Not all cleaning methods are safe for every leather type.
 Soft or untreated leather may absorb too much moisture, while highly processed leather may crack with the wrong cleaner.
 That’s why it’s essential to choose tools and products based on the specific materials of your premium sneakers.
-Proper product matching ensures the cleaning process supports the leather’s natural qualities instead of compromising them.
+Proper product matching ensures the cleaning process preserves the leather’s natural qualities rather than compromising them.

 Recognizing Finishes